vega/vega-label/README.md

 Symbol is used as the base mark to label, and line is the mark to avoid when labeling.
 Here is the [Vega Specification](./specs/label_line_connected_scatter.vg.json).

 This example is from Vega [Connected Scatter Plot Example](https://vega.github.io/vega/examples/connected-scatter-plot/).
+In the original example, the position of each label is pre-calculated into the dataset.
+Therefore, both the dataset and the vega spec depend on each other.

+By adding label using text with label transform, the position of each label is calculated based on the object in the chart, so making changes to dataset or vega spec is more flexible.

 #### In Grouped Lines Chart - Carbon Dioxide in the Atmosphere